 Employment Insurance is a social program that contributes to the security of all Canadians by providing assistance to workers who lose their jobs and helping unemployed people across the country to get back to work.

-Second Careers provides laid-off workers with skills training to help them find jobs in high-demand occupations in Ontario and with financial support.
-Second Careers is a cost-sharing grant provided on the basis of need, so you may be asked to contribute what you can to your training or education.
+Better Jobs Ontario provides laid-off workers with skills training to help them find jobs in high-demand occupations in Ontario and with financial support.
+Better Jobs Ontario is a cost-sharing grant provided on the basis of need, so you may be asked to contribute what you can to your training or education.

 Financial Assistance is available to those who qualify.
 Students, who are Canadians or permanent residents, may be eligible for student loans.
 Canadian College works with many of the local financial institutions and payment programs are available to those who qualify.
 For details on Payment Plans and Options please contact our Admissions Representatives.
 Canadian College is committed to working with you and understanding your specific needs.

 This joint federal-provincial initiative is intended to assist unemployed older workers to increase their employability, to help reintegrate into employment, and ensure they remain active and productive labour market participants while their communities undergo adjustments.
 For eligible participants training costs are fully funded through the initiative and training can be up to 9 months in length.